 - A. Upon determination that a conditional use application is complete, the Zoning Administrator shall distribute the application to all appropriate City departments and professional consultants for review and comment.
-Any comments or expert opinions shall be returned to the Zoning Administrator for transmission to the Planning Commission. - B. The Zoning Administrator shall distribute the application and any reports prepared as part of Subsection 105.04(d)(2)A prior to the Planning Commission's meeting where the application is to be reviewed.
+Any comments or expert opinions shall be returned to the Zoning Administrator for transmission to the Planning Commission. - B. The Zoning Administrator shall distribute the application and any reports prepared as part of Subsection prior to the Planning Commission's meeting where the application is to be reviewed.